Sadly, aging has become nearly synonymous with a handful of age-related concerns.

 5-LOX: The Aging Enzyme

-The typical American diet may be the cause.
-Foods such as red meat, poultry, eggs and dairy products, along with high-glycemic carbohydrates, are high in omega-6 fatty acids, which convert to arachidonic acid in the body.
-While the optimal ratio of omega-3 to omega-6 fatty acids according to experts is 4:1, the standard American diet can be as much as 25 times higher in omega-6 fatty acids than the anti-inflammatory omega-3s.
+According to experts, the optimal ratio of omega-3 to omega-6 fatty acids is 4:1, however, the standard American diet can be as much as 25 times higher in omega-6 fatty acids than omega-3’s.
 In response to high levels of arachidonic acid, the body produces the 5-LOX enzyme.

 In certain quantities, arachidonic acid is essential and very beneficial for the body.
-It helps build cell membranes, regulates the body’s repair response, supports immunity, skin health and the clotting of the blood.
+It helps build cell membranes, regulates and mediates the inflammation response, fights infections, supports skin health and the clotting of the blood.

-There are literally hundreds of studies suggesting that leukotrienes have a compromising effect on heart health (4), healthy cell replication (5), joint (6), lung (7), circulation (8), cognition (9), bowel (10) and bone health (11).
+There are literally hundreds of studies linking leukotrienes to cardiovascular disease (4), cancer (5), arthritis (6), asthma (7), COPD (8), Alzheimer’s (9), inflammatory bowel disease (10) and osteoporosis.
+(11)

 Boswellia: Joint Health and Far Beyond

 The herb is rich in boswellic acids.
-One of these acids, called AKBA (3-acetyl-11-keto-betaboswellic acid), was shown to bind directly to the 5-LOX enzyme, which suggests prevention from leukotrienes production (12).
+One of these acids, called AKBA (3-acetyl-11-keto-betaboswellic acid), was shown to bind directly to the 5-LOX enzyme, which suggests prevention from leukotrienes production.
+(12)

-Animal studies confirm that boswellic acids play a powerful role in healthy joint and muscle function (13).
+Animal studies confirm that boswellic acids play a powerful role in healthy joint and muscle function.
+(13)